 Device Diagnostics and Monitoring Function (DDMF): This function includes the troubleshooting through the use of diagnostic tests and retrieval of operational status and statistics associated with the M2M Device, M2M Gateway or device in the M2M Area Network.

-Device Firmware Management Function (DFMF): This function provides the software lifecycle management for firmware components and associated artifacts for the M2M Device, M2M Gateway or device in the M2M Area Network.
+Device Firmware Management Function (DFMF): This function provides the software lifecycle management for firmware components and associated artefacts for the M2M Device, M2M Gateway or device in the M2M Area Network.

 Device Topology Management Function (DTMF): This function provides the management of the topology of the M2M Area Network.
 An M2M Area Network is comprised of ADNs and other devices in the M2M Area Network.